EndPointCorp/end-point-blog/2015/05/job-opening-web-developer.md

 ### How to apply

-Please email us an introduction to [jobs@endpoint.com](mailto:jobs@endpoint.com) to apply.
+~~Please email us an introduction to jobs&#x40;endpoint.com to apply.~~ **(This job has been filled.)**
 Include a resume, your GitHub or LinkedIn URLs, or whatever else that would help us get to know you.
 We look forward to hearing from you!
 Full-time employment seekers only, please.
 No agencies or subcontractors.